Yubico/yubikit-ios/README.md

     return
 }

-// Allocated the right buffer size and get the readers. let readers = UnsafeMutablePointer<Int8>.allocate(capacity: Int(readersLength)) result = YKFSCardListReaders(context, nil, readers, &readersLength)
+// Allocate the right buffer size and get the readers. let readers = UnsafeMutablePointer<Int8>.allocate(capacity: Int(readersLength)) result = YKFSCardListReaders(context, nil, readers, &readersLength)

 if result != YKF_SCARD_S_SUCCESS {
     if result == YKF_SCARD_E_NO_READERS_AVAILABLE {
-        print("Could not list readers.
+        print("Could not list the readers.
 The key is not connected.")
     } else {
-        print("Could not list readers (\(result)).")
+        print("Could not list the readers (\(result)).")
     }

     YKFSCardReleaseContext(context)